tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 The credentials can be defined via a config file or via environment variables.
 If a config file is present it will be used, if it is not present environment variables will be used.

-### Interactively
+### Tidal Login command
-You can authenticate with the API with the command: tidal login
+You can authenticate with the API using the command: `tidal login`

+### Configuration file

-Alternatively, you can use the tidal config command to interactively set your credentials.
+Alternatively, you can use the `tidal config` command to interactively set your credentials.

 For example, you can set your username and password with the two following commands: